Tripathy Memorial Endowed Summer Graduate Fellowship

 - Summary of the planned research work, if this fellowship is awarded to you (Maximum 250 words)

 - Vision Statement (Maximum 500 words) - Your vision statement is all about you after your graduation from UMass Lowell.
 You should be thinking of your career path and your passion for the kind of work you wish to do for fulfilling your dreams.
 This is not about what you will be immediately doing soon after graduation like a post-doctoral training, as an example.
 You should provide what kind of career you are looking for and how you are going to achieve it in next 5 to 10 years.
 Narrate the rationale behind your selection of this path and how it fulfills your dream.

-If you are one of the finalist, the selection committee will call for an interview.
-Your prepared 20 minute oral presentation should be organized as follows:
+If you are one of the finalists, the selection committee will call for an interview.
+Your prepared 20-minute oral presentation should be organized as follows:

 - Your actual research work, results and summary

 - Planned research work for the summer, if you are selected for the award

 The Committee will then select up to two outstanding students for this prestigious award.

 - Jayant Kumar, Prof., Physics & Applied Physics, Director of the Center for Advanced Materials (CAM), Email: Jayant_Kumar@uml.edu

 - Ramaswamy Nagarajan, Prof., Plastics Engineering, and Co-Director of the HEROES Initiative, Email: Ramaswamy_Nagarajan@uml.edu

 - Susan Thomson-Tripathy, Lecturer and Director of the BLA Program, Email: Susan_Tripathy@uml.edu